quidmonkey/forge/README.md

 ## Busting the Cache

 Sometimes you may want to bust your forge cache.
 You can do this by passing the `--cachebuster` option.
-If a filename or filepath is passed with the `--cachebuster` option, Forge will attempt to bust the cache for the given file.
-Forge creates cache keys based on filepath, so a filepath is preferred - the absolute filepath that is given to the `version_control` function for the file.
-If Forge can't match based on filepath or a filename it is given, then Forge will loop through each file in the cache and attempt to find a match.
+If a filename is passed with the `--cachebuster` option, Forge will attempt to bust the cache for the given file.
+Forge creates cache keys based on checksums.
 If a match is found, the file will be removed.
 If no match is found, Forge will error out.
 If no filename or filepath is given, Forge will bust the entire cache.

 ## Closing Remarks